enaon/eucWatch/tools/hackme2/readme.md

 ![alt](https://github.com/enaon/eucWatch/blob/main/tools/hackme2/images/4.png?raw=true)

 Go back or kill Daflasher.

 Open daFlasher, search for the Magic3/Rock.
-It should be named "DFUTarg".
+It should be named "DfuTarg".

 Select the watch, and on the next page preess the "Do DFU Update" button. (the "start bootloader" button should be grayed out)

 ![alt](https://github.com/enaon/eucWatch/blob/main/tools/hackme2/images/4.1.png?raw=true)